 The body makes use of protein, found in the blood, to carry out a host of functions – blood clotting, circulating fluid throughout the body and battling infections.
 On the other hand, an excess of protein is a problem.

 When the kidneys fail to function properly, protein may leak out, from the blood, into the urine; and consequently, protein levels will be abnormal.
-In a urine sample, the range of 0 – 8 mg/dL protein is normal.

 What Causes High Protein Levels In Kidneys?

 Proteinuria occurs when there is an excess of protein in your urine.
 Although, the surplus protein is found in the urine, the disorder is within the kidneys.

 Normally, when the blood enters the kidneys, they filter the waste products and keep the proteins.
 However, if the glomeruli present in the kidneys are damaged, then the proteins bypass the kidneys and enter the urine.

 Proteinuria signifies a chronic kidney disease; i.e. there is a loss of kidney function or there is severe kidney impairment.

 - Diabetes: People having diabetes develop high protein content in the kidneys resulting in proteinuria.
 Elevated blood sugar levels overburden the kidneys, impairing them.